komiga/quanta/README.md

 ## Quanta

-**Quanta** is an adaptive toolset for tracking time.
-Its core is a human-readable data format specialized for the messiness of the physical realm.
+**Quanta** is an adaptive toolset for tracking… everything.
+Its primary facility is time-tracking, with a text format at its core specialized for describing the physical realm.

 ## Building